 Cook’s note: these measurements don’t need to be exact, so relax.
 Also, we have not ever noticed a garlic breath smell when we use garlic in this way.
 Maybe it is the fermenting.

-Place in a large bowl(s), sprinkle with the salt, and toss with your hands thoroughly until the cabbage is coated.
+2. Place in a large bowl(s), sprinkle with the salt, and toss with your hands thoroughly until the cabbage is coated.
 Add enough cold water to cover.
+(Salty)

-Cover the bowl with plastic wrap or another inverted bowl and a pretty kitchen towel and let sit at room temperature at least 12 hours and up to 24 hours.
+Cover the bowl with plastic wrap or another inverted bowl out of the sunlight and let sit at room temperature at least 12 hours and up to 24 hours.
 This will wilt and shrink down the nappa and begin the fermenting process in this recipe.
-It will not go bad during this time because of the salt.
+It will not go bad during this time because of the salt. (salty and room temperature)

 At the end of the wilting time, rinse and drain the nappa with cold water several times to remove the excess salt.
-Even though you rinse the greatest part of it off, this creates a salty environment.
-Drain out excess liquid and leave cabbage in the same large bowl; set aside.
+Even though you rinse the greater part of the salt off, this creates a salty environment.
+Drain out the excess liquid and leave cabbage in the same large bowl; set aside.

 Add the remaining shredded ingredients into the large bowl with the nappa cabbage.

 You can add the red pepper ‘paste’ (see ingredient list) at this time or separately, but work the whole mass with gloved hands until it is all thoroughly incorporated and blended.